doritoes/docker-guacamole/README.md

 * tested Windows 10 and Ubuntu 20.04

 **armhf**
-* 32-bit Raspbian OS support, should work on Pi 2
+* 32-bit Raspbian OS support, should work on Pi 2 and later
 * build is in a "hack-me-up" state to get it to pass
 * postgresql 9.6
 * VNC and SSH have been tested